Margate, Broadstairs And Ramsgate Beach Information

 RNLI Lifeguards (Royal National Lifeboat Institute), patrol our beaches and bays throughout the summer season.
 You will find them

-*Weekends only until 8 July – Minnis Bay, West Bay, St Mildred's Bay, Westbrook Bay, Stone Bay and Ramsgate Main Sands
+*Weekends/Bank Holidays only until 7 July – Minnis Bay, West Bay, St Mildred's Bay, Westbrook Bay, Stone Bay and Ramsgate Main Sands

 Know your flags